Pascaline: Operation

-The Pascaline is a direct adding machine (it has no crank), so the value of a number is added to the accumulator as it is being dialed in.
-By moving a display bar, the operator can see either the number stored in the calculator or the complement of its value.
-Subtractions are performed like additions using some properties of 9's complement arithmetic.
+The Pascaline is a direct adding machine (it has no crank) so the value of a number is added to the accumulator as it is being dialed in.
+By moving a display bar, the operator can see either the number stored in the accumulator or the 9's complement of its value.
+Subtraction is performed like addition by using 9's complement arithmetic.

 9's complement

 The 9's complement of any one-digit decimal number d is 9-d.
-So the 9's complement of 4 is 5 and the 9's complement of 9 is 0.
-Similarly, the 11's complement of 3 is 8.
+So the 9's complement of 4 is 5 and the 9's complement of 7 is 2.

-In a decimal machine with n dials the 9's complement of a number A is:
+In a decimal machine with n dials, the 9's complement of a number A is:

 and therefore the 9's complement of (A-B) is:

-In other words, the 9's complement of the difference of two numbers is equal to the sum of the 9's complement of the minuend added to the subtrahend.
+In other words, the 9's complement of the difference of two numbers is equal to the sum of the 9's complement of the minuend plus the subtrahend.
 The same principle is valid and can be used with numbers composed of digits of various bases (base 6, 12, 20), like in the surveying or the accounting machines.

 This can also be extended to:

 This principle applied to the Pascaline: